Table of Contents

 For instance, if a Sellfy creator wants to use trademarked designs with their own print-on-demand t-shirts, they will need to obtain a licensing agreement from the copyright owner (the artist) and send it to our support team.

-A lot of print shops will ask for the same thing, so it’s a good idea to include an agreement in your product file so that your buyers (and the print shops) won’t have to reach out to you.
+A lot of digital print shops will ask for the same thing, so it’s a good idea to include an agreement in your product file so that your buyers (and the print shops) won’t have to reach out to you.

 Here’s how to create an art licensing agreement: